 To another bowl or jug add the oil, milk, vinegar and vanilla and stir them up.

-Put the grated carrots, chopped pineapple and nuts in the bowl with the dry ingredients and pour in the wet ingredients.
+Put the (optional) pineapple, grated carrots, nuts and raisins in the bowl with the dry ingredients and pour in the wet ingredients.
 Stir it all together well but gently, making sure you scrape right into the bottom but don't over mix.
-Just keep going until you can no longer see any dry flour.
+Do this fairly quickly and don't leave the batter sitting around once mixed.
+Move immediately onto the next step.

-Immediately spoon evenly into the prepared cake pans.
+Immediately spoon into the prepared cake pans.
 Even out with a spatula and bake for approximately 45 minutes.
-The time will vary depending on your oven, the colour/material of your pans etc so check them a little before that and don't worry if they take a few minutes longer.
-Use a toothpick or metal skewer to test done-ness.
-A few moist crumbs might stick but otherwise it should be clean.
-The sides of the cake should be coming away from the edges of the pan and when you poke the cake gently with a finger in the centre it should spring back.
+All cake pans and ovens cook differently so the time might not be exact.
+Use your judgement and test it with a toothpick, skewer or small sharp knife.
+Insert it into the middle and it should come out clean, the sides of the cake will be slightly coming away from the edges of the pan and when you poke the cake gently with a finger in the centre it should spring back.
+If that's not the case put it back in the oven for a few minutes longer.

 Remove the cakes from the oven and place them on a cooling rack in their pans.
 Don't remove them from the pans until they are cool.
 This helps keep the cakes nice and moist.
 Allow a good few hours for them to cool completely.